Date of Degree

 Copyright 2012 Piotr Domaszczynski

 Domaszczynski, Piotr.
-"Performance evaluation of a network of polarimetric X-Band radars used for rainfall estimation." dissertation, University of Iowa, 2012.
+"Performance evaluation of a network of polarimetric X-Band radars used for rainfall estimation."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.